stem-edu/stem-edu.github.io/about.markdown

 <h4> Andrew Liu <span style="float:right;font-size:12.0pt;"> <em> Founder and Instructor </em></span> </h4>

 Andrew completed his Bachelor of Arts in Astrophysics and Economics from Columbia University in 2016.
 He is currently pursuing a PhD in Physics from Columbia University.
 His current research is in neurophysics--attempting to understand systems neuroscience via psychophysical and behavioral neuroscience techniques.
-His dissertation research spans multiple fields including Neuroscience, Congnitive Sciences, Data Science, Artifical Intelligence and Electrical Engineering.
-In between his undergraduate and graduate years, Andrew has worked in education abroad and also worked in the financial services industry.
+His dissertation research spans multiple fields including Neuroscience, Congnitive Sciences, Data Science, Artificial Intelligence and Electrical Engineering.
+In between his undergraduate and graduate programs, Andrew has worked in education abroad, teaching at the high school level and also worked in the financial services industry.
 His goal is to improve scientific literacy!

 #### Relevant Experience
 - Mentored 14 undergraduate student researchers as part of [Zuckerman Institute, Columbia University](https://zuckermaninstitute.columbia.edu/) in the [Behnia Lab](https://www.behnialab.neuroscience.columbia.edu/)